 There is a wide range of skills in this age group, so tailor your tasks to each individual's maturity level.
 Teach the importance of wiping down all surfaces and refrigerating perishables, such as eggs and milk, right away.Appropriate Tasks:

 - Open cans with a can opener.

-- Put leftovers in shallow containers and refrigerate within two hours (one hour if it’s warmer than ninety degrees).
+- Put leftovers in shallow containers and refrigerate within two hours (one hour if it’s warmer than 90 degrees Fahrenheit).

 - Pound chicken on a cutting board.
 Note: Always use a separate cutting board for ready-to-eat and raw foods, and be sure to wash hands with warm, soapy water after handling raw meats and chicken.